Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

-where $X_i$ is the amplitude quadrature of light for the $i^{\rm th}$ mode.
-We now evaluate a toy model where two modes drive our backaction induced measurement system.
-In a manner analogous to the single-mode case, these dynamics can be characterized by applying the following chain of unitaries to the system,
+We now evaluate the toy model shown in Fig.~\ref{fig:twoModePos}(a), where two modes drive our backaction induced measurement system.
+In a manner analogous to the single-mode case, the dynamics can be characterized by applying the following chain of unitaries to the system,

 Consequently, the following operators transform to,